Hover Flies (Syrphidae)

 All that said, there are plenty of identification challenges among the Syrphids, with some genera requiring microscopic examination for species-level identification and some genera being desperately in need of revision (Paragus, Platycheirus, Sphaerophoria, and Eupeodes are among the ones we’ve found pose difficult ID problems).
 We urge observers to take a cautious approach with Syrphids as with other groups: a genus-level ID may leave you feeling vaguely unsatisfied, but an imprecise ID is much less harmful than a precise but incorrect one.

 Many species are included in our checklist on the force of a single iNaturalist observation.
 One should not conclude that such species are rare here, any more than one should conclude that species missing from the checklist are absent from the Vineyard.
 We hope that, over time, increased observer activity will both expand the list of species known from the island and clarify the status of species already documented.
-We’re grateful to the many iNaturalist users who have provided or confirmed identifications of Syrphids on the Vineyard; in particular, Trina Roberts has been enormously generous with her time and expertise.
+We’re grateful to the many iNaturalist users who have provided or confirmed identifications of Syrphids on the Vineyard; in particular, Trina Roberts and Catherine C. Galley have been enormously generous with their time and expertise.

 While common names are often problematic with insects, Skevington et al. (2019) makes a valiant effort to propose and standardize reasonable common names for Syrphids, and we are including those names in the accompanying checklist.
 We caution that because common names for Syrphids (and flies generally) are not well standardized, the common names included here may not correspond with names used in other places.